munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="declare">

-Some statically-typed languages like Java and C# solve this by specifying that the top level of a program isn't a sequence of imperative statements.
+Some statically typed languages like Java and C# solve this by specifying that the top level of a program isn't a sequence of imperative statements.
 Instead, a program is a set of declarations which all come into being simultaneously.
 The implementation declares *all* of the names before looking at the bodies of *any*